In the guide

 Each trading standards service has an enforcement policy, which explains how they seek to ensure that the action they take is fair and proportionate.
 This can be requested from your local authority.

-The main formal enforcement options include:
+The main formal enforcement options include the following.

 Many breaches of trading standards law are criminal offences and can be prosecuted in the Magistrates' Court or Crown Court.
 A successful prosecution may have a range of consequences, including the following: